etiur/satmutagenesis/docs/source/manual.rst

         -sm SINGLE_MUTAGENESIS, --single_mutagenesis SINGLE_MUTAGENESIS
                               Specifiy the name of the residue that you want the original residue to be mutated to.
 Both 3 letter code and 1 letter code can be used.
-        -PR PLURIZYME_AT_AND_RES, --plurizyme_at_and_res PLURIZYME_AT_AND_RES
+You can even specify the protonated states -PR PLURIZYME_AT_AND_RES, --plurizyme_at_and_res PLURIZYME_AT_AND_RES
                               Specify the chain ID, residue number and the PDB atom name thatwill set the list of the neighbouring